clitic/kdam/README.md

   </a>
 </p>

-kdam is port of [tqdm](https://github.com/tqdm/tqdm) library which is written in python. kdam is also 4 times faster than tqdm.
+kdam is a console progress bar library for rust.
+It is port of [tqdm](https://github.com/tqdm/tqdm) library which is written in python. kdam supports all features of tqdm except few.
+Some features of tqdm can't be ported directly so they are implemented in different way like `RowManager` which manages multiple progress bars but in tqdm progress bars are automatically managed using `nrows`.
+In addition to tqdm existing features kdam also provides extra features such as spinners, charset with fill, gradient colours etc. Since kdam is written in rust its upto 4 times faster than tqdm.

 Instantly make your loops show a smart progress meter.
 Just wrap any iterator with tqdm!(iterator) macro and you're done!